How Do Electronic Checks Differ from Traditional Paper?

 How Electronic Checks Work

-Manual entry: when you provide your checking account details (your bank account and routing numbers) to a business, they are able to pull funds from your checking account electronically.
+- Manual entry: When you provide your checking account details (your bank account and routing numbers) to a business, it is able to pull funds from your checking account electronically.
 These numbers show at the bottom of your paper checks.
-This payment option is often called an E-Check, EFT, or similar.
+This payment option is often called an e-check, EFT, or something similar.
 You can provide that information by typing it in online or giving it to a phone representative orally.

 - Check conversion: you might also write a check the old-fashioned way and not even know that it gets converted into an electronic check.
 Some merchants have check-reading machines at checkout counters that quickly read the information from your check for processing your payment.
 The numbers on the bottom of your checks are printed in a special font, usually with magnetic ink, making it easy for special devices to get the information they need.